 That’s great news, as it means we can achieve excellent Galvanic isolation at a fraction of the cost just as effectively!
 There are other advantages too.
 A Galvanic isolator, sometimes known as a Marine Galvanic Isolator, can also detect Earth Leakage, which an isolation transformer cannot.
 That’s important, because earth leakage is often the sign of problems to come.
-Boats with Earth Leakage can corrode a boat at an alarming rate, and if your boat’s affected, you NEED to know about it.
+Boats with Earth Leakage can corrode at an alarming rate, and if your boat’s affected, you NEED to know about it.

 The RCD in the boat AND the RCD in the shore supply each provide protection against electric shock, so Galvanic isolator provides a safe and efficient alternative to an isolation transformer.

 • Excellent isolation

 • Simple DIY installation